Sampit conflict

-The Sampit conflict, Sampit war or Sampit riots was an outbreak of inter-ethnic violence in Indonesia, beginning in February 2001 and lasting through the year.
+The Sampit conflict, also called Sampit war or Sampit riots, was an outbreak of inter-ethnic violence in Indonesia, beginning in February 2001 and lasting through the year.
 The conflict started in the town of Sampit, Central Kalimantan, and spread throughout the province, including the capital Palangka Raya.
 The conflict took place between the indigenous Dayak people and the migrant Madurese people from the island of Madura off Java.
 The exact origin of the conflict is disputed, but it eventually culminated in hundreds of deaths, with at least one hundred Madurese being decapitated.

 Background

 The 2001 Sampit conflict was not an isolated incident, as there had been previous incidents of violence between the Dayak and the Madurese.
-The last major conflict occurred between December 1996 and January 1997, and resulted in more than 600 deaths.
+Between December 1996 and January 1997, the Sanggau Ledo riots had resulted in more than 600 deaths.
 The Madurese first arrived in Borneo in 1930 under the transmigration program initiated by the Dutch colonial administration, and continued by the Indonesian government.
 In 1999, Malays and Dayak in Kalimantan joined forces to persecute and massacre Madurese during the Sambas conflict.
 3,000 were killed in the massacres, with the Indonesian government doing little to stop the violence.

 In 2000, transmigrants made up 21 percent of the population in Central Kalimantan.
 The Dayak came into competition with the highly visible and industrious Madurese, and in places like Sampit the Madurese quickly dominated low-level sectors of the economy, which negatively affected Dayak employment prospects.
 Additionally, new laws had allowed the Madurese to assume control of many commercial industries in the province, such as logging, mining, and plantations.

 There are a number of stories purportedly describing the incident that sparked the violence in 2001.
 One version claims that it was caused by an arson attack on a Dayak house.
 Rumors spread that the fire was caused by Madurese, and later a group of Dayak began burning houses in a Madurese neighborhood.

-Professor Usop of the Dayak People's Association claims that the massacres by the Dayak were in self-defense, after the Dayak were attacked.
+K. M. A. Usop of the Dayak People's Association claims that the massacres by the Dayak were in self-defense, after the Dayak were attacked.
 It was claimed that a Dayak was tortured and killed by a gang of Madurese following a gambling dispute in the nearby village of Kerengpangi on December 17, 2000.

-Another version claims that the conflict started in a brawl between students of different races at the same school.
+Another version claims that the conflict started in a brawl between students of different ethnic groups at the same school.